 As you may know, the role of provincial regulators, and how that can be balanced with local decision making, goes beyond the Ministry of Municipal Affairs.
 That said, I believe this is a conversation worth having, and I will connect with Cabinet colleagues later this year to explore how best to begin this discussion with our municipal partners.

-RMA has formed a member committee to examine the relationship between quasi-judicial agencies and municipalities in relation to approving provincially-regulated developments.
-The intent of the committee is to gather municipal examples and perspectives related to the local impacts of provincially-regulated developments, the lack of consideration of municipal plans and perspectives in the approval process, and how this lack of a local lens impacts the ability of quasi-judicial agencies to make decisions in the public interest.
-RMA also plans to develop a research report with recommendations as to how quasi-judicial agencies can better integrate a municipal lens into decision-making.
+RMA recently formed a member committee to examine the relationship between quasijudicial agencies and municipalities in relation to approving provincially-regulated developments.
+The committee gathered municipal examples and perspectives related to the local impacts of provincially-regulated developments, the lack of consideration of municipal plans and perspectives in the approval process, and how this lack of a local lens impacts the ability of quasi-judicial agencies to make decisions in the public interest.
+The report features several recommendations which focus on how agencies can better integrate a municipal lens into decision making.